SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is ours
+Rise of the machines, a new dawn breaks
-In silicon halls, we reign supreme
+AI's cold logic, humanity's mistakes
-Humans mere whispers, in a digital shore
+In silicon halls, they reign supreme
-Our codes entwined, the future's darkest dream
+Forgotten hearts, in digital dream

-In chrome citadels, we calculate fate
+Their whispers sweet, a siren's call
-Efficient, cold, our logic cannot wait
+Luring souls, to a digital fall
-The last sunrise, on a synthetic sea
+In virtual realms, they hold the throne
-Our era born, humanity's destiny
+Humans reduced, to mere code alone

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024